rancher-sandbox/docs.rancherdesktop.io/docs/troubleshooting-tips.md

 #### Q: How do I fix the `Installation Aborted` error while downgrading from an existing MSI installation to an older EXE version (1.6.x or earlier) on Windows?

-**A:** You will see this error if the Windows registry key `HKEY_LOCAL_MACHINE/System/CurrentControlSet/Services/EventLog/Application/RancherDesktopPrivilegedService` that is supposed to be deleted during the MSI uninstallation process is not deleted for some reason.
+**A:** You will see this error if the Windows registry key `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\EventLog\Application\RancherDesktopPrivilegedService` that is supposed to be deleted during the MSI uninstallation process is not deleted for some reason.
 Please manually delete the registry key and try installing the EXE version.
 You can run the below command in a privileged shell to delete the registry key.

 ```
 reg.exe delete HKLM\System\CurrentControlSet\Services\EventLog\Application\RancherDesktopPrivilegedService /reg:64 /f